Great Ocean Walk & Beyond

 Meals: B, L, D

-As we embark on the final section of the walk we see our first tantalising glimpses of the Twelve Apostles before reaching the viewing platform near Gibson Steps.
-Tide permitting we can descend the stone staircase down the cliff face.
+As we embark on the final section of the Great Ocean Walk along sandy track and boardwalks we see our first tantalising glimpses of the Twelve Apostles before reaching the viewing platform near Gibson Steps.
+Tide permitting we can descend the stone staircase down the cliff faces at Gibson’s steps.
 You will be at the water’s edge, the crashing surf at your feet and towering cliffs behind you as you walk along the beach.
 This is a unique view of the amazing rock platforms of Gog and Magog which don’t actually form part of the Twelve Apostles, but are nonetheless impressive.

-As we transfer to our accommodation in picturesque Port Campbell, we will catch our first glimpse of stunning Loch Ard Gorge.
-Here you can descend to the beach for an incredible photo opportunity or simply listen from above to the sound of waves crashing into the gorge.
+As we transfer to our accommodation in picturesque Port Campbell, we will catch our first glimpse of stunning Loch Ard Gorge with its tragic Shipwreck tale.
+We stop here to explore the boardwalks and you can descend to the beach for an incredible photo opportunity or simply listen from above to the sound of waves crashing into the gorge.
+We stay right on the waterfront so you can have a great sunset on the beach and cove.

 Overnight: Port Campbell